 5. Pumpkin pie spice

 Many people will think that since it’s known as the pumpkin pie spice, then it has the taste of a pumpkin, and it’s used for making pies, but that is not the case.
 It is usually made using other spices like the nutmeg, ginger, cinnamon, and allspice, and other times, it may include cloves.
-Like the different spices that contain nutmeg and other spices that can replace mace, then it can be used in equal amounts as the rest.
+Like the different spices containing nutmeg and other spices that can replace mace, it can be used in equal amounts as the rest.

 Summary